 The deciduous Kirkia wilmsii, sometimes in Afrikaans called the basterpeperboom (bastard pepper tree), has its leaves densely crowded at the stem-tips.
 They are pale green when young, famously coloured red or yellow in autumn.

-The leaves are compound: 10 to 23 pairs of slender, narrowly ovate leaflets, as well as one at the tip, grow from the rachis.
+The leaves are compound: 10 to 23 pairs of slender, narrowly ovate leaflets, as well as an extra one at the tip, grow evenly spaced on the pale rachis.
 The leaflet tip tapers, the base is rounded and the margins finely toothed or entire.
-Leaflets may be slightly asymmetric; their dimensions are 6 mm to 30 mm by 2 mm to 6 mm.
+Leaflets may be slightly asymmetric.
+Leaflet dimensions are 6 mm to 30 mm by 2 mm to 6 mm.
 The leaflets have no stalks (petiolules), while the petiole of the entire leaf is up to 4 cm long.

 There is another tree called peperboom in Afrikaans, the exotic Schinus molle, commonly known as the Peruvian pepper tree.
 Its leaves are somewhat similar to those of K. wilmsii but the fruit look quite different in their small, pinkish red, papery coverings, more like real peppercorns.